MeneDev/yubi-oath-vpn/README.md

  * Only works with OpenVPN
  * VPN must use tun device
  * Must be the only tun device
- * VPN must use TOTP
+ * VPN must be secured with TOTP

 ## Limitations on Linux
  * nmcli is required to bring up the VPN